 How to Identify Aggressive Communication Styles in the Workplace

-• Ignore the rights and feelings of others, including personal space.
+- Ignore the rights and feelings of others, including personal space; and

 Dealing With An Aggressive Communicator

-• Speak unemotionally about the problem at hand.
+- Speak unemotionally about the problem at hand; and

-There can be benefits to an aggressive communication style.
-If the aggressive employee becomes a harasser or bully, walk away and contact the HR department.
+If an aggressive employee's communication becomes harassing or bullying, walk away and contact the HR department.

 Passive-Aggressive Communication Style

-People with passive-aggressive communication styles may agree to some task that they don’t want to do, then fail to do it, sabotage the team’s or business’s goals, and shift the blame.
+People with passive-aggressive communication styles may agree to some task they don’t want to do, then fail to do them, sabotage the team’s or business’s goals, and shift the blame.

 How to Identify Passive-Aggressive Communication Styles in the Workplace

-People with passive-aggressive communication styles feel aggressive but feel they can’t act out their aggression openly.
+People with passive-aggressive communication styles tend to have internal aggressive but feel they can’t act out on their feelings.
 Instead, they manipulate people secretly.
 It’s like guerilla warfare.

 To deal with a passive-aggressive communicator:

-• Show empathy.
-They may not be aware of what they are doing.
+- Show empathy.
+They may not be aware of what they are doing; and

 Above all, don’t respond in kind.
 Some sources suggest using humor to defuse passive-aggression, but humor is also a passive-aggressive tactic.